Exceptional-Khoi/tp/docs/team/kart04.md

 * Tag override workflow via /override_workout_tag, from command parsing to tag set manipulation.

+### Contributions to Core Modules
+#### Workout.java
+* Contributor of the Workout class, which models individual workout sessions, encapsulates all properties, implements tag logic and supports serialisation for persistence.
+* Implemented methods for workout lifecycle (creation, ending, editing, deletion).
+* Integrated tag management with auto and manual tags, as well as duration and date validation logic.

+#### WorkoutManager.java
+* Contributor to the WorkoutManager class, the controller responsible for managing lists of workouts, handling file storage/retrieval and coordinating logic for create/update/delete/search commands.
+* Designed workout loading/saving using FileHandler.
+* Integrated tagging engine and ensured support for both batch and single workout operations.
+* Authored/maintained key methods for filtering, sorting, and indexing workout logs.

+#### Contributed to the DeleteWorkout feature
+* Helped implement the class and workflow that removes workouts from the user's log, handling user confirmation, storage updates, and UI coordination.

 ### Design Considerations and Alternatives:
 Described the decision process for storing tags in separate collections (autoTags, manualTags) vs. alternative single-set approaches with meta-flags.
 Outlined the trade-offs for each method, and justified the selected approach